City gates of Alsace - Riquewihr © French Moments

 Cernay

-In the Middle Ages, Cernay was a fortified town.
-From this period remains some vestiges: the massive and circular southeast corner tower and the Porte de Thann.
+Cernay was a fortified town in the Middle Ages.
+Some vestiges of this period remain the massive and circular southeast corner tower and the Porte de Thann.

 The Porte de Thann was part of the fortifications of the city of Cernay since the 13th century.